Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 Partly thanks to Churchill and the post-war Anglo-American ascendancy, English is these days prized, not despised.
 Over a billion people speak it as either their first or second language; more still as a third or fourth language.
 English perfectly exemplifies the "network effect": the more people use it, the more useful is it.
 English is the language of international business, law, science, medicine, entertainment and--since the second world war, to the fury of the French--diplomacy.

 Anybody who wants to make their way in the world must speak it.
-All of which, of course, be of great benefit to this newspaper, which has floated on a rising linguistic tide.
+All of which has, of course, been of great benefit to this newspaper, which has floated on a rising linguistic tide.

+It is not surprising that there is **surge** in English-medium education all over the world.

+In some regions -- such as East Asia and Latin American, the growth is principally among the rich.
+In others--Africa and South Asia, where former colonies never quite escaped the language's grip--it is happening at all income levels.

+Parents' desire for their children to master English is spurring the the growth of private schooling; parents in the **slums** of Delhi and Lagos buy English-medium education **in the hope that** their children would gain a university degree, obtain good jobs and even join a glittering world of global professionals.

+Where private sector leads, governments are following.

+Some countries have long chosen to teach in English as a political expedient, because a local language would prove contentious.

+But even where public schools teach children in their mother tongue, education authorities are switching to English medium, in part ot stem the outflow into the private sector.

+That has happened in Punjab and Khyber Pakhtunkhwa in Pakistan; many Indian states have started large or small English-medium experiments.

+In Africa most children are supported to be taught in a local language in the first few years, but often, **through** parental pressure or a lack of textbooks, it does not happen.

 ## vocabulary